 Depending on when you get involved with the team, they may or may not already have a car to use.
 If you form your own team, you will have to put together a plan to buy and set up a vehicle for racing.
-We will talk about the costs of crapcan racing below but bear in mind that it is not a free ticket into racing.
-There will be costs, and sometimes they can be very high.
+We will talk about the costs of crapcan racing below, but bear in mind that it’s not a free ticket into racing.
+There will be costs to consider, and it can get expensive.

 Why Are You Getting Into Crapcan Racing?

-So, that brings us on to the next thing you should consider, and that is why you are getting into crapcan racing in the first place.
-If you are doing it just for fun, you should consider trying to join an existing team, as setting one up yourself can take a lot of time.
-Plus, it can be expensive to try and sort out a car from scratch, especially if you are not planning to win any races.
+That brings us on to the next thing you should consider, and that is why you are getting into crapcan racing in the first place.
+If you are just doing it for fun, you should consider trying to join an existing team, as setting one up yourself can take a lot of time.
+Plus, it can be expensive to try and sort out a car from scratch, especially if you’re not trying to regularly win races.

-However, if you are looking to race fairly competitively, you will want to think about what kind of car you want to race in.
-Thinking about this before joining a team will allow you to try and find one that matches your ideals, and if you are planning to set up your own team, it will allow you to search for like-minded people that want to race in the same car.
+However, if you are looking to race fairly competitively, you want to think about what kind of car you want to race in.
+Thinking about this before joining a team will allow you to try and find one that matches what you want, and if you are planning to set up your own team, it will allow you to search for like-minded people that want to race in the same car.

 Find A Good Group Of People

-It is no use having a team of friends to race with if none of you can decide on what kind of car you want to race in.
-However, if you are just doing it for fun, you will want to make sure you are associating yourself with people that are conducive to your enjoyment.
-You will be spending a lot of time with these people in high stress environments, so it really helps if you get along with them.
+If you are just doing it for fun, you will want to make sure you are associating yourself with people that are conducive to your enjoyment.
+You will be spending a lot of time with these people in high stress environments, so it really helps if you get along with them!

 The Different Series Of Crapcan Racing